 The operational assimilations in February 1989 were run with the OPS-FEB89 system described above.
 The rejected satellite data were typically clustered in rather large groups associated with areas of warm advection or cold advection in mid-latitude synoptic systems.
-This is very clearly illustrated by Fig.9.
-Rejected soundings are either blue (less stable than the first-guess) or pink (more stable than the first-guess).
 The rejections occur in the frontal zone near Japan, in the large amplitude trough in the eastern North Pacific, in the cold air out-break over the Gulf of Mexico, and along the front in the Atlantic.
-The number of rejections in the Southern Hemisphere is comparatively small due mainly to seasonal effects.
+The number of rejections in the Southern Hemisphere is comparatively small due mainly to seasonal effects (not shown).